Apple Watch 6 release date, price, news and features

 Sleep tracking is perhaps the biggest update here, and suggests that the Apple Watch 6 may come with specific features that will be better at handling that.

-WatchOS 7 can now also monitor V02 Max numbers as well, which means it'll give you a notification to say if your blood oxygen is low.
+WatchOS 7 can now also monitor V02 Max numbers, which means it'll give you a notification to say if your blood oxygen is low.

 Apple Watch 6 watch faces